paintparty/fireworks/README.md

 Sets the theme.
 This will override `:mood` setting.
 This must be one of the following 3 types of values:

-- A valid Fireworks theme, which is a map that satisfies the `fireworks.specs.theme/theme` spec.
-Typically, its structure will at minimum resemble the first example found in the [theming section ](#theming) of this document.

-- A path pointing to an `.edn` file on your computer, the contents of which constitute a valid fireworks theme.<br>The path must be absolute e.g. `"/Users/your-home-folder/.fireworks/my-theme.edn"`<br>
-This will not work:
-`"~/.fireworks/my-theme.edn"`
-<br>If the map in this `.edn` file fails to satisfy the `fireworks.specs.theme/theme` spec it will issue a warning and fall back to the default light or dark theme (depending on the value of `:mood`).

 - A theme name which corresponds to the theme name of an stock fireworks theme in `themes/`.
 Currently, these include the following:<br><br>
 `"Alabaster Light"`<br>
 `"Alabaster Dark"`<br>